antoninadert/proto-starter/README.md

 - I did a [CodeSandbox for Viewmodel](https://codesandbox.io/s/y34m8n85v1) that is easy to use.

-Help me to keep this project going
+TODO LIST
 -------------
-- Creating a backend
+- Creating a backend (with Grapher?)
 - Creating default animations for page transition, declared in the Routes file directly. with exposed CSS for modification.
 - Creating a Basic set of default UI components, reactive and easy to plug (Modal/Screen, Guided Flows, Fuse Search, Data-Request, WISYWIG Text Editor, Tag generator & Retriever.)
 - Adding [user account](https://docs.meteor.com/api/passwords.html) and a full UI component to have a dedicated reactive login flow.